Rehoboth Specialist Hospital

 Rehoboth Specialist Hospital, also known simply as Rehoboth Hospital, is a private medical facility in Rivers State, Nigeria.
-The hospital is situated in the residential area of D-line, Port Harcourt, roughly 2 miles (3.2 km) west of Trans Amadi.
-Its departments include Surgical Services, Laboratory, Pharmacy, Orthopaedics, Medicine, Obstetrics, including epidural in labour and Gynaecology.
+The hospital is situated in the residential area of D-line, Port Harcourt, roughly 3.2 km west of Trans Amadi.
+Its departments include Surgical Services, Laboratory, Pharmacy, Orthopaedics, Medicine, and Obstetrics, which includes epidural in labour and Gynaecology.

 As of July 2013, the hospital's medical director is Prof. Aniekan Ekere.